Berkanktk/BeReal-Fetcher/README.md

 To get the `REFRESH_TOKEN` and `SECURE_TOKEN` used withing the `.env` file, you need to intercept the request that is sent to the BeReal API.
 This can be done by using Charles Proxy.

 ## How to use Charles Proxy
-1. Download Charles Proxy from the App Store
+1. Download Charles Proxy from the App Store.
-2. Open the app and click on the `Settings` button in the top left corner
+2. Open the app and click on the `Settings` button in the top left corner.
-3. Click on `SSL Proxying` and enable it
+3. Click on `SSL Proxying` and enable it.
 4. You can also create a CA certificate if you want.
 Just follow the instructions on the screen.
 5. Go back to the main screen and click on the `Status` button to start recording the traffic.
 6. Open the BeReal app and click around a bit.
 7. Go back to the main screen and click on the `Status` button to stop recording the traffic.
 8. Now, go into the recorded session and locate https://securetoken.googleapis.com.
-9. Click on the request and copy the URL the overview tab.
-This is the `SECURE_TOKEN`
+9. Click on the request and copy the URL from the overview tab.
+This is the `SECURE_TOKEN`.
 10. Next, go to the bottom of the same page and find the Request Body tab, and click on "View Body".
 The refreshToken here is the `REQUEST_TOKEN` you should insert into the `.env` file.

 ## BeReal Endpoints